Biography of Fernando Alonso

 For 2007, Alonso made the move to McLaren, partnering a rookie in Lewis Hamilton.
-The move turned into a nightmare for the world champion, with a season-long tussle Lewis Hamilton erupting into a feud at the Hungarian Grand Prix, where Alonso infamously held the British driver up in the pits during qualifying, unhappy at Hamilton breaking a team agreement.
+The move turned into a nightmare for the world champion, with a season-long tussle with Hamilton erupting into a feud at the Hungarian Grand Prix, where Alonso infamously held the British driver up in the pits during qualifying, unhappy at Hamilton breaking a team agreement.

 In addition, McLaren was involved in the espionage scandal with Ferrari, overshadowing the team's exploits.
 Four victories ensured Alonso was in with a chance of the championship until the very end, ultimately finishing tied with Hamilton just one point behind champion Kimi Raikkonen.

-A return to Renault brought more controversy, with crashgate giving him victory at the inaugural Singapore Grand Prix, but the Renault was not competitive enough to challenge for the title.
+A return to Renault brought more controversy, with 'crashgate' giving him victory at the inaugural Singapore Grand Prix, but the Renault was not competitive enough to challenge for the title.

 2011 was less prosperous with just one victory to show for his efforts, whilst second place in the standings in 2012 - after a chaotic season-finale in Brazil - and 2013 would be the best Alonso would earn for the remainder of his first F1 stint.

-2014 and the introduction of turbo-Hybrid engines hurt Ferrari and a sixth-place finish in the standings led Alonso to make a bold return to McLaren, who had enlisted the help of Honda for 2015.
+2014 and the introduction of turbo-hybrid engines hurt Ferrari and a sixth-place finish in the standings led Alonso to make a bold return to McLaren, who had enlisted the help of Honda for 2015.

-The "GP2 engine" partnership was a disaster for team, supplier and Alonso.
+The "GP2 engine" partnership was a disaster for the team, supplier and Alonso.
 After four arduous seasons of hauling an underperforming car around circuits, Fernando hung up his helmet temporarily.